GjergjiSh/EZXam/README.md

 # Infrastructure

 ## Docker file
-The Dockerfile refers to the ezxam.jar in the target.
+The Dockerfile refers to the ezxam.jar in the target folder.
+Use "Maven package" to create it.
 The name of the jar is defined in the pom under the tag: `finalName`.
 If the dev changes the name inside this tag, please change also the Dockerfile to refer to this new name.

 To create the image of this Docker file, use: